cmu-pasta/fray-benchmark/README.md

 # Other Notes:

 - RR is very sensitive to the CPU and kernel version.
 You may have slightly different result if you are using a different CPU or kernel version.

+# Changes for Revision

+All required revision changes concern paper writing only and do not affect Fray's implementation or evaluation, so we expect no changes to the evaluation results.